skip to content

 Overview for Businesses

-Minnesota law requires that any business that sells hemp-derived cannabinoid products directly to consumers register with the Office of Cannabis Management (OCM) before selling any of these products.
+Minnesota law (section 151.72) requires that any business that sells hemp-derived cannabinoid products (HDCPs) directly to consumers register with the Office of Cannabis Management (OCM) before selling any of these products.
 This includes establishments that sell THC beverages as well as out-of-state businesses that sell online to Minnesota customers.

 Learn more about licensure.
-A separate licensing process will be available in the future and announced when available.
+A separate licensing process for hemp business licensing will be available in fall 2025.

 Questions?